-- Who administrates the scheme
+- Who administrates the scheme?

-- What is excluded from the plan
+- What are the plan exclusions?

-- Whether service provider networks are specified
+- Are service provider networks specified?

-- What chronic medication cover is offered
+- Whether chronic medication cover is on offer

 Find out who administrates the medical scheme and whether they have a good track record in terms of processing claims and paying out.
 This information is available from the Council for Medical Schemes, or from a good broker.